miikka/miikka/README.md

 ### Hi there 👀

-I'm a professional software developer and occassional open source contributor.
-I mostly contribute to the Clojure ecosystem.
+I'm a professional software developer and an occassional open source contributor.
+I mostly contribute to Rust and Python ecosystems; previously I used to be active in the Clojure community.

 * Check out my blog [quanttype](https://quanttype.net/).
 I've [written a lot about Clojure](https://quanttype.net/tags/clojure.html) and [about Python](https://quanttype.net/tags/python.html).
 * I host some of my projects on [sourcehut](https://sr.ht/~miikka/) and on [codeberg](https://codeberg.org/miikka).